 The manufacturer confidently foregoes an app for control.
 There are the usual control options with unusual implementation directly on the headphones.
-The outside of the right earpiece does not rely on touch, but touch functions.
+The outside of the right earpiece does not rely on touch but on touch functions.
 Pressing the central company logo starts and stops playback and jumps between tracks with multiple clicks.
-For this purpose calls are coordinated with this key.
+For this purpose, calls are coordinated with this key.
 Volume control switches are hidden in the lower and upper areas of the earpiece.
-Very elegant and reliable to use – in my opinion a clear advantage compared to the small buttons or the often somewhat unpredictable touch functions of the competition.
+Very elegant and reliable to use – in my opinion, a clear advantage compared to the small buttons or the often somewhat unpredictable touch functions of the competition.

-The battery life is a practical value of a maximum of 30 hours (depending on the level and the use of noise reduction) with 2.5 hours charging time.
-Due to the integrated noise-canceling electronics, the immense playing time of the smaller model IO-4 doesn’t not achieved.
+The battery life is a practical value of a maximum of 30 hours (depending on the level and the use of noise reduction) with 2.5 hours of charging time.
+Due to the integrated noise-canceling electronics, the immense playing time of the smaller model IO-4 doesn’t achieve.

 With a simple button on the right earphone, you can switch between switched on and off the noise canceling and the transparency mode, which emits ambient noise to the loudspeakers for improved perception of the environment when the earphones are put on.
 By automatically pausing the music playback you can communicate comfortably here.
 Personally, I would have preferred to be able to switch transparency mode and noise canceling separately.
 Instead, you always switch back to the mode without noise reduction after deactivating the communication option.